Sonugupta2001/myFAQs/README.md

 ## Testing

-- **Run Tests**: Use Django's testing framework to run unit tests and ensure the application functions as expected.
+- **Run Tests**: Used Django's testing framework to run unit tests for testing API responses and models.
+Since some tests use google translate APIs and google API implements rate limiting which was causing the http error "429 Too Many Requests".
+So, I implemented the sleep mechanism which utilises the "retry_after" header provided in the repsonse of google translate API when it fails, to retry the test after the provided time.

   ```bash
   python manage.py test
   ```

 ## API Endpoints